Georgetown Solar Project

 Wildlife surveys including breeding bird, spring and fall bird migration, raptor, sharp-tailed grouse, and amphibians to mitigate impacts to wildlife.

 These studies were compiled into the Georgetown Solar Project Renewable Energy Report that was submitted to Alberta Environment and Parks (AEP) on September 3, 2021.
-AEP will issue a Renewable Energy Wildlife Referral Report following its review and we anticipate this in December 2021.
+AEP issued a Renewable Energy Wildlife Referral Report following its review on February 2022, specifying that the project poses low risk to wildlife and wildlife habit.
+Wildlife surveys were updated in 2024 and 2025 and subsequently submitted to AEP.

 Historical Resources: The Project submitted an application for Historical Resources Act approval from Alberta Culture, Multiculturalism and Status of Women and received its approval on September 30, 2021.

-Noise: The Project will complete a noise impact assessment per AUC Rule 012, Noise Control to assess noise for residences within 1.5 km of the Project.
+Noise: A noise impact assessment per AUC Rule 012, Noise Control to assess noise for residences within 1.5 km of the Project - completed by an independent 3rd party engineering group, the project meets the requirements under AUC rules.

-Glare: The Project will complete a glare hazard assessment to assess potential glare impacts at residences, along roads, and aerodromes if applicable.
+Glare: A glare hazard assessment to assess potential glare impacts at residences, along roads, and aerodromes if applicable -completed by an independent 3rd party engineering group, also approved by the AUC.